S2Games/drivefs/README.md

 ## How to get your Google Drive auth code

-Simply running ``./drivefs`` will give you a link to open in a browser which will provide you with your personal code.
+Simply running ``./drivefs -getCode`` will give you a link to open in a browser which will provide you with your personal code.

 ### Special Thanks